beyond88/default-quantity-for-woocommerce/readme.txt

 = DEFAULT QUANTITY FOR WOOCOMMERCE =

-The WooCommerce Default Quantity plugin does one thing, and it does it well.
-It changes the initial quantity value for specific products, categories, or your entire store.
+The WooCommerce Default Quantity plugin simplifies the task of adjusting initial quantity values in your online store.
+Whether you want to modify the quantity for certain products, categories, or your entire inventory, this plugin has got you covered.
+With its straightforward functionality, you can easily set default quantity values to meet your specific requirements.
+Whether you need a single product to start with a higher quantity or want to establish a standard value for an entire category, the WooCommerce Default Quantity plugin ensures seamless customization.
+Its efficiency and precision make it an invaluable tool for managing and streamlining your online store's inventory.

 = POWERED BY WooCommerce =

-Simple, powerfull default quantity options.
-Change the default quantity and subtly encourage customers to buy more.
+With its simple yet powerful default quantity options, the plugin allows you to easily change the initial quantity and subtly influence customers to make larger purchases.
+This effective feature promotes increased sales by encouraging customers to buy more items from your online store.

 ## 🛍️ Supercharge Your business with the Default Quantity for WooCommerce.